Context-Specific Assessment

 What if our AI vendor is based overseas?

 This creates additional assessment considerations.
 The Privacy Act 2020 restricts cross-border data transfers.
-We evaluate vendor contracts for data protection adequacy, assess what happens to your data if the vendor is acquired or ceases operations, identify conflicts of interest, and determine whether your organisation retains meaningful control over AI systems hosted or managed offshore.
+We evaluate vendor contracts for data protection adequacy, assess what happens to your data if the vendor is acquired or ceases operations, identify conflicts of interest, and determine whether your organisation retains meaningful control over AI systems hosted offshore.
+The RBNZ has specifically identified reliance on a small number of providers as a risk to financial stability.

 Do directors really face personal liability for AI harms?

-Under the Companies Act, directors must act with reasonable care, diligence, and skill.
-If a board has no visibility over AI systems operating in the organisation -- no risk register, no impact assessment, no monitoring framework -- and those systems cause harm, the lack of governance itself becomes the liability exposure.
-Our assessment establishes the governance baseline directors need.
+Under the Companies Act 1993, directors must act with reasonable care, diligence, and skill.
+If a board has no visibility over AI systems operating in the organisation, with no risk register, no impact assessment, no monitoring framework, and those systems cause harm, the lack of governance itself becomes the liability exposure.
+Our assessment establishes the governance baseline New Zealand directors need.
+As AI governance becomes mainstream practice, the standard of what constitutes "reasonable" oversight will only increase.

 How long does a NZ-context assessment take?

 Typically 4 to 10 weeks depending on scope.
-A focused assessment of a single high-risk AI system (such as a healthcare triage tool) takes 4 to 6 weeks.
+A focused assessment of a single high-risk AI system (such as a healthcare triage tool used by Te Whatu Ora) takes 4 to 6 weeks.
 A comprehensive assessment across an organisation's full AI portfolio, including cultural safety analysis and vendor reviews, takes 8 to 10 weeks.
-We scope based on your risk profile, the populations your AI systems serve, and which legal obligations apply.
+We scope based on your risk profile, the populations your systems serve, and which legal obligations apply.

 What ongoing responsibilities remain after the assessment?